myelintek/documentation/content/lab.rst

 Create lab
 ==========

-Select project thet lab will be created in.
+Select project that lab will be created in.
 Press "Lab" button.

 .. image:: ../_static/create_lab.png